gkbrk/JustIRC/readme.markdown

-#What is SimpleIRC#
+#What is JustIRC#
-SimpleIRC is a single-file IRC library that allows you to write simple IRC bots without having to deal with large frameworks.
+JustIRC is a single-file IRC library that allows you to write simple IRC bots without having to deal with large frameworks.
 It's designed to be simple rather than feature-rich.
 That doesn't mean it doesn't have the necessary feautures for an IRC bot though.

 SimpleIRC is;